 If a participant disagrees with any county action (or failure to act) that affects the cash grant or Welfare-to-Work program, s/he can request a state hearing.
 To request a state hearing, s/he follows the instructions on the back of any County Notice of Action.
 If a request for a state hearing is filed before a penalty begins, the penalties will not be applied while the hearing is being decided.
 A request must be filed within 90 days after the date of the County's action or inaction with which the participant is dissatisfied.
-If the request for a hearing is filed pending the hearing decision.
+If the request for a hearing is filed prior to the effective date of the proposed action, the participant may be eligible to aid paid pending the hearing decision.